ACK alert management

 sls.app.ack.nlc.op_not_found

-Error destroying a node in a managed node pool
+Error destroying managed node pool node

 event